merely-useful/py-rse/py-jupyter.md

 4 + 5
 ```

-The output will appears just under the input cell.
+The output will appear just under the input cell.
 By default,
 the next existing cell is selected,
 or a new empty one is created if there is no next cell.